visitscotland/vs-design-system/frontend/src/components/elements/grid/Col.md

 ## Usage
-In this grid system, we have 12 columns which each of a gutter to maintain correct spacing.
+In this grid system, we have 12 columns which each have a gutter to maintain correct spacing.
 A column component must aways be a direct child of the row component.

   ```jsx